 So which do think is better; shopping for the best boat wax or the best boat sealant?

 Some people simply believe that the ultimate, and therefore the best boat wax is a paste wax.
 These dedicated followers seem to be made up of what we might label as veteran boat owners.
 For those of you out there who follow this line of thinking, I am listing my recommendations when it comes to the best in paste wax for your boat:

-Darren's Professional Tip: If your boat has any form of oxidation to it (virtually every boat will unless it is kept in-doors and in pristine condition), I recommend you shop amongst the many cleaner waxes available that offer a one-step cleaning and protecting solution.
+Darren's Professional Tip: If your boat has any form of oxidation to it (virtually every boat will unless it is kept in-doors and in pristine condition), I recommend you shop among the many cleaner waxes available that offer a one-step cleaning and protecting solution.
 If you are looking to take your boat to the highest level possible and consider yourself an industrious person, I recommend seeing how the industry has responded with professional grade polishers and boat polishes that can produce professional results from even true beginners.
 You can find that at fiberglass boat restoration kits.

 Due to the porous nature of gelcoat, I am a believer in synthetic sealants over natural carnauba based boat waxes.
 As I have stated, most boat owners are looking for ways to wax less often, not more.